Will Lionel Messi Play in the 2026 World Cup?

 What has Messi said about the 2026 World Cup?

 Lionel Messi hasn’t committed to playing in 2026, but he hasn’t closed the door either.
-Speaking about the next tournament, he made it clear that the desire is there, as long as his body cooperates.
+Speaking about the tournament, he made it clear the desire is there — as long as his body allows him to contribute at the highest level.

 How old will Messi be at the 2026 World Cup?